Reclaim payday & other short-term bad credit loans

 Important: Keep a copy of the template letter – it'll be helpful if you end up needing to go to the ombudsman.

+Step 4.
 No response?
 Rejected?
 Escalate your case for FREE with the Financial Ombudsman Service

-If you don't hear back from the lender after eight weeks, your complaint's rejected, or you're not happy with the response, you can escalate your complaint to the free, independent Financial Ombudsman Service.
+If you don't hear back from the lender after eight weeks, your complaint's rejected, or you're not happy with the response, you can escalate your claim to the free, independent Financial Ombudsman Service.
 This is the official, impartial body for settling disputes between individuals and financial companies.

 To begin your complaint, you'll need to fill in the ombudsman complaint form.